-Prudent watershed planning will achieve cost-effective and environmentally sound water quality improvement within the watershed.
+Prudent watershed planning is necessary to achieve cost-effective and environmentally sound water quality improvement within the watershed.
 To provide an incentive for project sponsors to complete watershed planning and to promote implementation of point and nonpoint source management projects, a project that is part of a Department-approved watershed management plan receives 200 ranking points.